Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 ## Version Summary
 Perfect Warp 1.0: Had a very crude and rudimentary auto warp formula

-Perfect Warp 2.0: Had a more refined and perfect auto warp formula
+Perfect Warp 2.0: Upgraded auto warp formula from Perfect Warp 1.0

 Perfect Warp 3.0: Had a new warp formula and